Kinematics, cluster algebras and Feynman integrals: Introduction

-We are interested in {\it positive kinematics}, $G_{\geq 0} (4,n)/T$ where all (ordered) Pl\"uckers are non-negative, and it is natural to associate it with a {\it Grassmannian cluster algebra}~\cite{speyer2004tropical, *speyer2005tropical}.
-For $n=6,7,8$, the cluster algebras for $G(4,n)$ are of type $A_3, E_6$ and $E_7^{(1,1)}$ respectively~\footnote{The first two are finite types, and the last one is an infinite but finite mutation type; for $n>8$ they are infinite mutation type.}.
-For example, for $n=6$ one can choose the initial quiver shown in Fig.~\ref{fig:6pt} for $G(4,6)$, where in addition to $n=6$ frozen variables in blue, we have $3(n{-}5)=3$ unfrozen (mutable) ${\cal A}$-coordinates forming an $A_3$ Dynkin diagram; by mutating them we have $9$ cluster variables for $A_3$; in this case the total $9+6$ ${\cal A}$ coordinates are exactly the $15$ Pl\"uckers $\langle i j k l\rangle$, which can form $9$ DCI combinations (up to multiplication) known as the {\it letters} of $A_3$ kinematics.
-Equivalently these $9$ DCI letters can be obtained as ${\cal X}$ coordinates, expressed in terms of $9$ {\it positive polynomials} of $f_1, f_2, f_3$ (${\cal X}$ coordinates of the initial quiver).
+We are interested in {\it positive kinematics}, $G_{\geq 0} (4,n)/T$ where all (ordered) Pl\"uckers are non-negative, and it is natural to associate it with a {\it Grassmannian cluster algebra}~\cite{speyer2004tropical, speyer2005tropical}.
+For six, seven and eight points, the cluster algebras for $G(4,n)$ are of type $A_3, E_6$ and $E_7^{(1,1)}$ respectively~\footnote{The first two are finite types, and the last one is an infinite but finite mutation type; for $n>8$ they are infinite mutation type.}.
+For example, for six-pint case, one can choose the initial quiver shown in Fig.~\ref{fig:6pt} for $G(4,6)$, where in addition to frozen variables in blue, we have $3(n{-}5)=3$ unfrozen (mutable) ${\cal A}$-coordinates forming an $A_3$ Dynkin diagram; by mutating them we have $9$ cluster variables for $A_3$; in this case the total $9+6$ ${\cal A}$ coordinates are exactly the $15$ Pl\"uckers $\langle i j k l\rangle$, which can form $9$ DCI combinations (up to multiplication) known as the {\it letters} of $A_3$ kinematics.
+Equivalently these $9$ DCI letters can be obtained as ${\cal X}$ coordinates, expressed in terms of $9$ {\it positive polynomials} of $f_1, f_2, f_3$ (${\cal X}$ coordinates of the initial quiver)

 This provides a first example of parametrizing the kinematics and symbol letters in terms of cluster variables.